-Ange Mlinko, the recipient of the Randall Jarrell Award in Poetry Criticism from the Poetry Foundation, teaches in the creative writing program of the University of Houston.
-Her most recent book of poems is Shoulder Season.
+Ange Mlinko is poetry editor of The Nation.
+The recipient of the Randall Jarrell Award in Poetry Criticism from the Poetry Foundation, she teaches in the creative writing program of the University of Houston.
+Her most recent book of poems is Marvelous Things Overheard.

 Is bilingualism a sign of vitality, or the gradual takeover of one language by another?